 - "An act or failure to act which presents an imminent risk of serious harm."

-This definition of child abuse and neglect refers specifically to parents and other caregivers.
-A "child" under this definition generally means a person who is younger than age 18 or who is not an emancipated minor.
+This definition of child abuse and neglect refers to parents and other caregivers.
+A "child" under this definition means a person who is younger than age 18 or who is not an emancipated minor.

 Your state or territory may also define child abuse and neglect in their laws.